 Yes, the rate limit, also known as a request limit, is 400 requests-per-second per IP address.
 If you exceed this limit, your requests will receive HTTP error code 429.
 If your application requires higher request volumes, we recommend deploying a caching proxy in front of your object storage for performance and security.

 Yes, object storage is backed by NVMe caching for frequently accessed objects.
 The cache is not user-controllable.

 No, we do not support using a white-labeled domain name for object storage.
 You must use the name shown for your object storage in the customer portal.

 The Cloudflare Bandwidth Alliance program does not include object storage traffic.

 The Vultr API offers several endpoints to manage Object Storage.

 The table below lists compatibility between Vultr object storage and the S3 protocol.
 Compatibility may be further limited depending on the S3 tool used to access Vultr object storage.

-For download requests, the "Content-Length" header may not match the size of the file.
-This is because we use gzip on our webservers to improve performance.
+For download requests, the "Content-Length" header may not match the size of the file, because files are gzip compressed to improve performance.
 In the rare event that this is causing issues for your automation system, you can disable gzip on requests.
-The libcloud project is being updated to support this behavior.

 |Bucket ACLs (Get, Put)||Yes|